tzero86/lameScan/README.md

 - Supports multiple targets separated by commas:
     - **Example:** `facebook.com,192.168.1.1,google.com,127.0.0.1`

+# Install Dependencies & Use

+To start git clone the repository and enter the lameScan directory:
+- `git clone https://github.com/tzero86/lameScan && cd lameScan`

+Then run the following to install the requirements:
+- `pip3 install -r requirements.txt`

+After that is done just execute with:
+- `python3 lameScan.py`

+The just use ir as per the program's instructions, it is very simple.
+Just provide the target, port range and optional settings and let it run.

 ## Future Enhancements

 - Add support to scan specific ports instead of range/TOP1000 only.